Beneath towering aqueducts and grand Roman structures, there thrived a force that was the true embodiment of the empire's might: the Roman soldier.

 This dual role of soldier and builder was a strategic masterstroke, allowing rapid deployment and movement of troops.

-Moreover, it instilled a sense of ownership and pride in the infrastructure they built, knowing that these structures would serve both their comrades and the generations to come.
+Moreover, it instilled a sense of ownership and pride in the infrastructure they built, which would serve both their comrades and future generations.

 The castrum, or Roman fort, was a home away from home for the legionaries stationed within its walls.